 How to design a Tour

-Tours are likely the feature you want for app adoption, but they will only work well only if you carefully consider all of their key aspects.
+Tours are likely the feature you want for app adoption, but they will only work well if you carefully consider all of their key aspects.
 Keep in mind that Tours are only one part of the product adoption toolbox.

 Best practices for tours